During an emergency, updates will be posted here.

 - Security incidents such as bomb threats, terrorism, and active shooters.

-Our staff is trained on emergency procedures.
+All staff and volunteers are trained on emergency procedures.
 They participate in drills and exercises to test their knowledge.
-We also conduct drills for our Residents so they can know what to expect during an actual emergency.
+Residents are asked to take part in all drills so they can know what to expect in an actual emergency.

 Our emergency plan includes procedures for communication.
 Notification of families in the event of an evacuation is part of that plan.
 We ask that you provide us with current phone numbers and/or email addresses.
 You can expect either a personal call or a recorded message.
 If you provide an email address, you may receive an email in addition to the phone call.
 In the event of an emergency, call lines may be busy.
 If all lines are in use at the time of your call, you can expect a recorded message telling you what procedures are in place.

 This facility uses a standard approach to managing emergencies.
 The C.E.O. serves as the Incident Commander.
 Department Heads serve specific roles during an emergency.
 They communicate with staff and local emergency management officials in order to make decisions.
 One major decision is whether to evacuate or shelter-in-place.
 The C.E.O. makes the final decision.

 In case of evacuation, we have procedures in place to ensure the safety of our residents.
 We have made arrangements in advance with other facilities and transportation services to ensure our residents have a safe place to go.
 Our nurses send important medical information with each resident.
 They keep a log of where each resident is sent.
 In case of immediate evacuation, such as with a fire, our safe zone is Alma Public Schools.